 "I still have a year to go," she looked away.

-Breathing her scent gave him courage to ask the question that had been at the forefront of his mind ever since she'd come through the door.
+Breathing her scent gave him courage to ask the question that had dominated his mind ever since she'd come through the door.
 "Would you like to go to our graduation dance with me?"
 He waited while she took in his unexpected question.
 "I don't have a date yet."
 He held his breath, expecting her to say no.